 However, there are some generalized guidelines that we will be discussing in this blog.

-An essay format follows a linear approach where each idea is presented at a time to make it more reader friendly.
+A standard essay format follows a linear approach where each idea is presented at a time to make it more reader friendly.
 If you learn how to structure an essay effectively half of the work will be taken care of.

 The structure of an essay dictates the information presented to the reader and how it will be presented.
 Your professor defines the essay format that needs to be followed, as it is unique for different essay types.

-An essay format defines a set of guidelines that will be used to create an overall structure and how the elements of your paper will be arranged.
+A proper essay format defines a set of guidelines that will be used to create an overall structure and how the elements of your paper will be arranged.

 Everything starting from the title page, outline, citation styles, etc.